shanurwan/Superstore-Analysis/README.md

 ## Approach
-1. Data Prepearation
+1. The initial step involve performing data cleaning on the dataset.
 2. To list out the pair of product most frequently bought together i use market basket analysis.
-For this part I use common table expression to avoid complex queries by breaking them into simpler parts.
+For this part I use common table expression to avoid complex queries (multiple layer of subqueries) by breaking them into simpler parts.
+3. 5